Last Updated on

 - Gorillas are our cousins: we have over 98,4% of genes in common.

 - Herbert, our guide, typically works with a team of 5 people.
 Two usually leave early in the day to track the gorillas.
 Gorillas sometimes move long distances so by tracking them it gives us a better chance to find them.
 Team members communicate with a radio to let us know where the mountain gorillas are.
 Thanks to the trackers valuable insights, it also enables the guides to take precious shortcuts through the bush.

 - Two out of five rangers carry the guns.
 Their role is to protect tourists against potential danger.

-- The major threats in Bwindi include forest elephants, which are highly unpredictable, as well as gorillas which aren’t used to people and are therefore best left alone.
+- The major threats in Bwindi include forest elephants, which are highly unpredictable, as well as gorillas that aren’t used to people and are therefore best left alone.

-- If a gorilla charges, the ranger uses his riffle and shoots in the air to scare the animal away (mountain gorillas fear the sound of gun shots).
+- If a gorilla charges, the ranger uses his rifle and shoots in the air to scare the animal away (mountain gorillas fear the sound of gun shots).

 - Porters can be used to help out carry your bags.
 It costs $15 US per porter.

 - Walking sticks are used in the jungle to give you balance and support.

 - Gorilla rules : If you break the rules, get ready to wrestle with the silverback (not recommended)!

 2. Don’t look at them in the eyes (if you do, gorillas see it as a challenge).
 At the end of the day, it’s an unfair battle as some of the big males can weigh over 200 kg.